Reexamination of the $\beta^+$ decay process of $^{13}\rm{N}$ nucleus

-And finally, calculating the residue of the scattering amplitude Eq. (\ref{flneg}) ($W_l=res \tilde{f}_l(k)$) or (\ref{fl-uncharge}) ($W_l=res f_l(k)$) depending on the type of scattered particle (charged or uncharged), we determine the ANC of the wave function of a bound state:
+where $k^2<0$.
+Finally, calculating the residue of the scattering amplitude Eq.~(\ref{flneg}) ($W_l=res \tilde{f}_l(k)$) or Eq.~(\ref{fl-uncharge}) ($W_l=res f_l(k)$) depending on the type of scattered particle (charged or uncharged), we determine the ANC of the wave function of a bound state:

 where $\kappa_b=\sqrt{2\mu\varepsilon_b}$ and $\eta_b=\xi/\kappa_b$.